TSUParticleModelingGroup/Giant-Impact/README.md

   </a>
 </div>

+The code was written to find and analyze an Earth-Moon system if one arises from an impact between two bodies.
+But, the code can be used to study the impact between any two heavenly bodies.
+Just be aware that the analyzing functions will be going out and looking for an Earth and a Moon in the resultant debris of material.

 ## Requirements
 * OS: Debian-based Linux distribution (Ubuntu tested)
 * Hardware: An Nvidia GPU with semi-current drivers installed